duguyue100/fastica/README.md

 Fast Independent Component Analysis in C/C++
 =======

+__ATTENTION: THIS PACKAGE IS NOT FUNCTIONING, IT'S HERE ONLY FOR ARCHIVE PURPOSE FOR MYSELF!!!__

 ##Introduction##

 This is a C/C++ implementation of Fast Independent Component Analysis (ICA) and Recursive ICA.